 - Close any pop-ups, warnings, or success notifications, then close the Editor.

 - Navigate to your project's folder, right click your project's .uproject file, and click "Generate Visual Studio project files."

 - Open your project in Visual Studio by double-clicking your project's .sln file.

 - Visual Studio should load.
-If it asks you what theme you would like, pick what looks best to you, all screenshots here will be using the Dark theme.
-You should be looking at something like this.
+If it asks you what theme you would like, pick what looks best to you.
+I prefer the Dark theme.

 - Find and select your project in Visual Studio's Solution Explorer.